georg-wenzel/prodiga-IoT/README.md

 * The config file doesn't exist/wasn't created correctly: If this happens try to create it manually under `$HOME/.config/prodiga/prodigarc` and insert a single line containing the path to the project root.
 (Eg `$HOME/Documents/client`).

+## Add Cube to the System

+Adding a cube to the system requires three steps.

+1) Add a raspberry pi to the system: Run the client setup and start the client.
+   If you followed the Setup Client correctly the skript should automatically connect to the server.
+On the server you should see a new pending raspberry pi under "Raspberry Pi/pending".
+Configure it by confiming the password you specified and selecting the room the raspberry pi is in.
+Now you have added the raspberry pi.
+2) Add the cube to the system: Put the cube near the running raspberry pi.
+If the cube wasn't added to the system the cube will appear (in max 2 minutes) in the "Dices/pending" section.
+From there we can add it by clicking add button.
+Now the cube is in the "Dices/overview" section where we can assign a user to the cube.